adam-back/react/README.md

 ### [React Router](./Router/)

-Learn how to use React Router from the React.js team.
+Learn how to use [React Router from the React.js team](https://github.com/reactjs/react-router-tutorial).

 ### [Cabin](./Cabin/)

+Follows the [Stream.io example](http://cabin.getstream.io/) for creating a React.js application with Redux.

 # Run Locally